 Soft Starter Control Wiring Diagram

-A typical soft starter wiring diagram includes:
+A typical soft starter wiring diagram includes the following components:

-Input terminals for the main supply
+Input terminals for the main power supply

-Output terminals to the motor
+Output terminals connected to the motor

 Bypass contactor connected in parallel